9POINTEIGHT/MPI/cran-comments.md

 # R-hub platforms
 There are 2 NOTES

-The first NOTE, which appears in all R-hub platforms, is because this package is the new submission on CRAN.
+The first NOTE, which appears in all R-hub and win-builder, is because this package is the new submission on CRAN.
 ```r
 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Kittiya Kukiattikun <kittiya.contact@gmail.com>'